ApiLogicServer/Docs/docs/GenAI-CLI.md

 als genai --using=system/genai/temp/conv
 ```

 This will recreate the project based on the existing context.
+The project name is the last node of the directory name, here, *conv*.

 &nbsp;